-We make investments in private equity funds of our equity sponsors.
+We make investments in the private equity funds of certain of our equity sponsors.
 In general, we make these investments where we have a long term relationship and are comfortable with the sponsor's business model and investment strategy.
-As of March 31, 2010, we had investments in three private equity funds, representing less than 1% of the fair value of our assets as of such date.
+As of December 31, 2010, we had investments in four private equity funds, which represented less than 1% of the fair value of our assets as of such date.